ahamez/protox/README.md

 ## Generated code reference and types mapping

-- The detailed reference of the generated code is available [here](documentation/reference.md).
+- The detailed reference of the generated code is available in [documentation/reference.md](documentation/reference.md).
-- Please see [reference/types_mapping.md](reference/types_mapping.md) to see how protobuf types are mapped to Elixir types.
+- Please see [documentation/types_mapping.md](documentation/types_mapping.md) to see how protobuf types are mapped to Elixir types.

 ## Conformance